-This is unlike cleaning up pollution (also called remediation), which involves treating waste streams (end-of-the-pipe treatment) or cleanup of environmental spills and other releases.
+This is not the same as cleaning up pollution (also called remediation), which involves treating waste streams (end-of-the-pipe treatment) or cleanup of environmental spills and other releases.
 Remediation may include separating hazardous chemicals from other materials, then treating them so they are no longer hazardous or concentrating them for safe disposal.
 Most remediation activities do not involve green chemistry.
-Remediation removes hazardous materials from the environment; on the other hand, green chemistry keeps the hazardous materials out of the environment in the first place.
+Remediation removes hazardous materials from the environment; on the other hand, green chemistry keeps the hazardous materials from being generated in the first place.

 1. Prevent waste: Design chemical syntheses to prevent waste.
 Leave no waste to treat or clean up.

 2. Maximize atom economy: Design syntheses so that the final product contains the maximum proportion of the starting materials.
 Waste few or no atoms.